 - Once the cider is reduced, stir in the butter and let it melt.
 If you’re using the microwave, you may need to give it another 30 second nuke to help it along.

-- Make sure you let the mixture cool for 2-3 minutes before mixing it with the egg, or you’ll have scrambled egg in your blondies, and no one wants that.
+- Make sure you let the mixture cool for 2-3 minutes before mixing it with the egg, or you’ll have scrambled egg in your bars, and no one wants that.

 No need for a mixer

 - Once the cider is reduced, the mixing process for these apple cider blondies happens quickly and easily in one bowl.